Popplestone Studios – Travel to the mainland

-“I’m now working with Trish on my latest business growth endeavour.
-My plans require a laser cutter, she’s helping me accessing funds to buy one. “
+“I’m now working on my latest business growth endeavour.
+My plans require a laser cutter and will be getting support through Access to Finance. “

 “If left to your own devices, we would all just continue doing what we like.
 It’s important to stop and take stock.
 Trish from the Skills Hub helped me do this, she’s encouraged me to learn and grow.”